dekoza/mtgpl/rules/M14_Rulebook.rst

 The Stack
 ~~~~~~~~~
 Spells and abilities exist on the stack.
-They wait there to resolve until both
+They wait there to *resolve* until both
 players choose not to cast any new spells or activate any new abilities.
 Then the
 last spell or ability that was put onto the stack resolves, and players get a chance
 to cast spells and activate abilities again.
 (You'll learn more about casting spells
 and activating abilities in the next section.)
 This zone is shared by both players.

-.. _sec-battlefield>:
+.. _sec-battlefield:

 Battlefield
 ~~~~~~~~~~~